Kinsmo/HeartPVR/README.md

 ## 🧠 Motivation

 Pressure‑volume (PV) relationships are fundamental to understanding cardiac mechanics.
-While many traditional models rely on empirical curve fitting, **PBPVR is derived from physical principles**, allowing more direct interpretation of myocardial mechanical properties and physiological changes.
+While many traditional models rely on empirical curve fitting, **HeartPVR is derived from physical principles**, allowing more direct interpretation of myocardial mechanical properties and physiological changes.

 ---